gitploy-io/website/blog/2022-03-10-deploy-to-multi-envs/index.md

 A general way for deploying to an environment is the branch strategy.
 Users create branches for each environment and deploy them by pushing a commit to the branch.
 Then, The deployment tool such as GitHub Action or Circle CI will deploy to the environment corresponding to the branch name.

-The following is an example implemented by a GitHub   Action.
-Firstly, it wants to trigger the workflow on push events for specific branches such as `dev` and `prod`.
-And in the step, through the `if` syntax, the workflow deploys it to a different environment for each branch.
+The following is an example that deploy to the Azure Function App by a GitHub Action.
+Firstly, it wants to trigger the workflow on push events for specific branches such as `dev`, `staging` and `prod`.
+And in the `steps`, through the `if` syntax, the workflow deploys it to a different environment for each branch.

 <details>
 <summary>Deploy By Branch Push</summary>